cap-js/docs/guides/security/authorization.md

 </div>

 ::: info Avoid enumerable keys
-For `UPDATE` and `DELETE`, it is not checked if the user can read the targeted entity.
-If the user is not authorized, the request is rejected, which could disclose to unauthorized users that an entity under a given key exists.
+In case the filter condition is not met in an `UPDATE` or `DELETE` request, the runtime rejects the request (response code 403) even if the user is not even allowed to read the entity.
+To avoid to disclosure the existence of such entities to unauthorized users, make sure that the key is not efficiently enumerable.
 :::

 ### User Attribute Values { #user-attrs}